In case you missed it, in 2017 I took a deep dive into the post-apocalyptic genre and then posted a mega-review at Medium of what I found.

 It wasn’t until I went on J.G.
 Ballard jag a few years ago that I realized the depth and variety of post-apocalyptic fiction.
 One book led to two more, and soon what I thought was niche sci-fi turned out to be much richer and plentiful than I had imagined, so much so that I now believe it’s unfair to label post-apoc a subgenre or subcategory of something else.

 I scribbled thoughts and impressions as I turned the pages, and eventually I wondered if those notes might act as breadcrumbs to other readers seeking to wander a literary wasteland—especially in these seemingly end times.
 I present to you the result.

 My criteria for the list was often based on obscurity, so there’s no Leibowitzes or Lucifer’s Hammers.
 Instead, the more off-beat the book, the more likely it appealed to me.
 There’s some J.G.
 Ballard in there, naturally, but also some Leigh Brackett, John Christopher, and even Jack London.
-Still, the list of books I didn’t get to is even longer: Mary Shelley’s The Last Man, Emily St. John Mandel’s Station Eleven, Walker Percy’s Love in the Ruins (which I’m told is more apocalyptic than post-apocalyptic), and on and on.
+Still, the list of books I didn’t get to is even longer: Mary Shelley’s The Last Man, Emily St. John Mandel’s Station Eleven, Walker Percy’s Love in the Ruins, and on and on.

 Strangely, as I read I felt like every book had something to say about the state of America in 2017, so if you’re looking for something to read that speaks to current times without being too on the nose, check it out.